aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/java-aspose-email-paginated-appointments/_index.md

 With Aspose.Email set up, you're ready to connect and list appointments from your Exchange server.

-## Implementation Guide
+## How to Connect to Exchange Java

-This section walks you through two key features: connecting to an Exchange server and listing appointments with pagination support.
-We’ll also sprinkle **java pagination best practices** throughout to keep the solution scalable.
+Connecting to an Exchange server is the first step before you can retrieve any calendar data.
+The following sections walk you through the exact code you need, while highlighting **java pagination best practices** such as re‑using the same client instance for multiple calls.

 ### Connect to Exchange Server